AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/charts/modules/charts_billboard/README.md

 If you use Composer to manage dependencies, edit your site's "composer.json" file as follows.

-1. Run `composer require --prefer-dist composer/installers` to ensure that you have the "composer/installers" package installed.
-This package facilitates the installation of packages into directories other than "/vendor" (e.g.
+1. Run the following command to ensure that you have the "composer/installers" package installed.
+This package facilitates the installation of packages into directories other than "/vendor" (e.g. "/libraries") using Composer.

-"/libraries") using Composer.
+        composer require --prefer-dist composer/installers

 2. Add the following to the "installer-paths" section of "composer.json":